esheetz/nstgro_research_docker/README.md

     valkyrie            # source val_ws and cd into val_ws
     nstgro              # source nstgro_ws and cd into nstgro_ws
     valkyrie_nstgro     # source val_ws and source nstgro_ws (which extends val_ws), does not cd
     ```

 8. To exit container, `Ctrl-C` out of the terminal that ran the `run` script.
 The container is run so that it will be automatically removed on exit.

+### ROS2 Docker Setup

+To use the image from the GitHub Container Registry:

+1. Pull the docker image:
+    ```
+    docker pull ghcr.io/esheetz/nstgro_research_docker:nstgro_research_ros2
+    ```
+    This will take a while, but not terribly long.

+2. This docker image expects the `color_blob_ws` to exist in the top level of this repository.
+If these workspace are not already set up, run the scripts:
+    ```
+    ./workspaces/setup_color_blob_workspace.sh
+    ```

+3. Run the docker container from the pulled image:
+    ```
+    ./.docker/ros2_image_scripts/run_pulled_image.sh
+    ```
+    This script maps the created `color_blob_ws` workspace into the container, as well as several helper scripts inside directory `workspace_helper_scripts_docker`.
+It also sets parameters needed to run the ROS2 docker container on the Valkyrie console, specifically by setting the `ROS_DOMAIN_ID`.

+4. As long as the docker container is still running, enter the container using:
+    ```
+    ./.docker/ros2_image_scripts/exec_pulled_image.sh
+    ```

+5. Once inside of the container, verify the setup of the mounted workspaces:
+    ```
+    source workspace_helper_scripts_docker/initialize_workspaces_ros2.sh
+    ```
+    This will source the ROS humble workspace and initialize the `color_blob_ws`.
+Note this only needs to be done once to properly configure and overlay the workspaces.
+The corresponding `build` and `install` spaces will be stored on the host, not within the docker container.
+So once the workspaces are initialized and configured to extend the appropriate workspace, this script will not be needed.

+6. Once inside of the container, the `color_blob_ws` workspace can be built as usual (note the previous script will `cd` into the appropriate workspace directory):
+    ```
+    colcon build
+    ```

+7. The docker image `~/.bashrc` is configured to automatically source the ROS2 humble workspace, so all ROS2 command line tools will be available upon entering the container.
+The docker image `~/.bashrc` also includes the following aliases that will help source workspaces and check ROS dependencies for development:
+    ```
+    color_blob          # source color_blob_ws and cd into color_blob_ws
+    check_it            # check rosdeps
+    rosdep_it           # install rosdeps
+    ```

+8. To exit container, `Ctrl-C` out of the terminal that ran the `run` script.
+The container is run so that it will be automatically removed on exit.